AnandSShekhawat/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

     Now, you've got a great way to start a conversation among your meeting participants.
 Let's look at the presentation now, and see how we can make it even more powerful.

-### Exercise 3 - Insert an image
+### Task 3: Insert an image

-While Copilot includes images as it creates slides, you may want to add or edit an image to be more specific to your presentation.
-You can ask Copilot to include an image from your approved corporate library, provided your administrator has set the appropriate configurations, or generate an image based on an idea you have.
+In this task, you will use Copilot in PowerPoint to add or replace images on your slides, either from the corporate library or generated based on your ideas, to better align with your presentation’s content.

 1. Let's ask Copilot to insert a diagram on the title slide.